PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 owner.
 Validate mixed-Concat repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback mixed-Concat reconciliation implementation checkpoint

+The fallback mixed-Concat owner, its exact one-key result, and positive guard are unchanged. `_fallback_mixed_concat_static_shape_stats` supplies both zero keys and receives the opt-in complete reconciliation result only after a positive repair.

+No matcher, adapter insertion, Concat rewire, output metadata, scan, dependency, or following Concat-axis owner changed.
+This is observation-only result plumbing under the existing conditional reconciliation.

+Focused mixed-Concat and safety-fallback validation is `19 passed`.
+The broader sequential indexed-owner, fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `491 passed in 29.82s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit `fallback_concat_axis_stats` and its guarded reconciliation.
+Confirm its complete counter and cleanup behavior before changing that boundary.
+Commit and push only; do not create or update a pull request.